Lerg/docs/docs/content/plugin/nfc/_index.md

 }
 ```

-You don't need to specify any extra permissions.
+You don't need to specify any extra Android permissions.

 When you want to use the plugin, require it, init it and set a listener.
 ```lua